-modulo: Sets the modulo value, in the range of 1 to 16.
+modulo: Sets the modulo value, which ranges from 1 to 32 on the HP 5500 EI switch and 1 to 16 on the HP 5500 SI switch.

 Use vlan-mapping modulo to map VLANs in the MST region to MSTIs according to the specified modulo value, quickly creating a VLAN-to-instance mapping table.